Golden Girl (film)

 Golden Girl is a 1951 American Musical Western film directed by Lloyd Bacon and starring Mitzi Gaynor, Dale Robertson, Dennis Day and James Barton.
+The film is loosely based on the life of famed entertainer Lotta Crabtree, who was known as the "Golden Girl".

-The original song, "Never," written by Lionel Newman and Eliot Daniel, and sung by Dennis Day in the film, earned the film its only Academy Award nomination.
+The original song "Never," written by Lionel Newman and Eliot Daniel and sung by Dennis Day, earned the film its only Academy Award nomination.

-The picture is loosely based on the life of famed entertainer Lotta Crabtree, who was known as "The Golden Girl" (1847–1924).

 Plot

-In her hometown of Grass Valley, vivacious teenager Lotta Crabtree (Mitzi Gaynor) is thrilled when the famed performer Lola Montez comes to town in 1863.
-She wants to become a singer like Lola someday, although parents Mary Ann (Una Merkel) and John Crabtree (James Barton), who run a boarding house, don't necessarily approve.

-Lotta has a couple of admirers, the local boy Mart Taylor (Dennis Day) and a mature newcomer to town, Tom Richmond (Dale Robertson), who is informed that Lotta is only 16.
-A boarder named Cornelius (Raymond Walburn) with a surefire way to win at roulette lures Lotta's dad into a game, where he loses all of his money plus the boarding house.
+In her hometown of Grass Valley, vivacious teenager Lotta Crabtree is thrilled when the famed performer Lola Montez arrives in town in 1863.
+She wants to become a singer like Lola someday, although her parents Mary Ann and John Crabtree, who run a boarding house, do not approve.
+Lotta has two admirers: local boy Mart Taylor and older newcomer Tom Richmond, who is informed that Lotta is only 16.
+A boarder named Cornelius who has a surefire method for winning at roulette lures Lotta's father into a game.
+Her father loses all of his money as well as the boarding house.

-Aware of the way Lola Montez made a fortune singing in mining camps for men who can't get to a theater, Lotta sets out on the road to do likewise.
-The miners like her, but don't throw gold pieces her way until she strips off part of her costume and gives them quite a show.

-Lotta's father wins a San Francisco theater in a card game.
-Lotta becomes a star there, then travels East to perform in New York City.
-Older and wiser in two years, she learns that Tom has been committing robberies to raise money for the Confederate army in the Civil War.
+Hoping to duplicate Lola Montez's great financial success singing in mining camps for men, Lotta embarks on a similar mission.
+The miners like her, but they will not throw gold pieces to her until she removes part of her costume.
+Lotta's father wins a San Francisco theater in a card game, and Lotta becomes a star there.
+She then travels to New York to perform but learns that Tom has been committing robberies to raise money for the Confederate army in the Civil War.

-The war ends, but she sings "Dixie" on stage in New York, to catcalls from the audience.
-Dennis Day appeases them by saying the victors should be generous to those who have lost.
-When Lotta became too emotional to sing, Dennis took over.
-The audience starts to join in until everyone is singing.
-Tom has been reported near death from an injury, but, at that very minute, he enters the theater to Lotta's delight.
+The war ends, but when Lotta sings "Dixie" on stage in New York, she receives a negative audience response.
+Mart appeases the crowd and begins to sing when Lotta is overcome with emotion.
+The audience gradually joins him until everyone is singing.
+Tom, who has been reported as near death from an injury, enters the theater, to Lotta's delight.